 1. “Canada’s phylogenetic diversity in a changing world”.
 Main applicants: Dr. Jana Vamosi and Dr. Jeremy Kerr.
 Awarded Grant $12,200 CAD;

 2. “The terra incognita of community ecology: understanding continental-scale variation of ecological networks”.
 Main applicants: Dr. Timothée Poisot, Pr.
 Dominique Gravel and Dr. Daniel Stouffer.
 Awarded Grant: $14,400 CAD, and;

 3. “Forecasting groundfish biodiversity change in the Newfoundland shelf”.
 Main applicants: Dr. Andrew Gonzalez, Dr. Fred Guichard, MSc.
 Patrick Thompson, and MSc.
 Eric Pedersen.
 Awarded Grant: $6,120 CAD.

-Congratulations to all the participants and please see our Attached Newsletter for further details on each proposal!
+Please see our Attached Newsletter for further details on each proposal.

 We had a remarkable response to our Call for Proposals and received ten competitive applications ranging from across the entire country.
 Despite the timing of the Call in mid-summer, the quality of applications was exceptional!

 The selection process was careful and comprehensive with each proposal receiving 5-6 independent reviews.
 We take this opportunity to extend especial thanks the members of CIEE’s Scientific Advisory Committee (SAC), including Marc Cadotte (U. Toronto), Jeffrey Hutchings (Dalhousie Univ), Sue Bertram (Carleton Univ.), Dennis Murray (Trent Univ.), Denis Réale (UQAM) and Bradley Anholt (U. Victoria) for their outstanding work in the review process.